akshayrcc/cheatsheets/notes/backend/SpringBoot/SpringBoot.md

 * @SpringBootApplication = Used in main class  (@Configuration + @CompenentScan + @EnableAutoConfiguration)

+@SpringBootApplication is a convenience annotation that adds all of the following:

+@Configuration: Tags the class as a source of bean definitions for the application context.

+@EnableAutoConfiguration: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
+For example, if spring-web MVC is on the classpath, this annotation flags the application as a web application and activates key behaviors,such as setting up a DispatcherServlet.

+@ComponentScan: Tells Spring to look for other components, configurations, and services in the com/example package, letting it find the controllers.

 * @EnableAutoConfiguration = @Configuration + @CompenentScan

 * Using Spring boot maven plugin we can make a jar/war file for our spring project.